ComputerMentorsGroup/MTA-HTML5/lesson 8/README.md

 </html>
 ```

 Through the use of cookies, the webpage should be able to remember whatever level you input.
+Remember, cookies are not a perfect solution, and can be pretty limited in what they do.
+Privacy concerns regarding cookies are not uncommon.
+To be precise, it is important to be aware of the limitations and advantages that cookies can provide.